 What do you do outside of the art studio?

 I grew up in a family who loves animals.
 We had lots of dogs, exotic animals like snakes, lizards, turtles and many more.
 Right now, we have two amazing bearded dragons and that’s why when I’m not painting, I usually play with them.
 I’m also into ‘fish keeping’, and I’m in the process of learning aquascaping, which I think my experience in art would help in, too.
 Besides, it’s relaxing and helps me concentrate.
 Sometimes, I play airsoft too.
 It’s a great exercise and airsoft teaches awareness, decisiveness, and camaraderie.
+It is fun to take part in those types of sports, running around with Airsoft guns and working in as team.
+It’s really exciting.

 And last but not least.
 You glance down to a crystal ball… what do you see?